Perturbations of continuum random Schr\"odinger operators with applications to Anderson orthogonality and the spectral shift function: Proofs of the results from Section

 \emph{Case 1.} We assume $\dist(a,\partial G)>1$ and $\dist(b,\partial G)>1$.
 Hence, we have $Q_{b} \subset G$ in this case.
 We apply the geometric resolvent inequality, see e.g.\ \cite[Lemma 2.5.2]{MR1935594}, to the operator norm in the last line of \eqref{th:trbounds3:eq1}.
 Even though it is only stated for boxes there, the key estimate, \cite[Lemma 2.5.3]{MR1935594}, covers our setup.
 Hereby we use the assumption $\dist(\partial G, \partial \wtilde{G}) >1$.
 We obtain in analogy to \cite[Eq.\ (4.9)]{DGHKM2016}

 where $\Lambda_2(c):= c+\Lambda_2$ and

 denotes the set of lattice points needed as centres to cover a strip of width $1$ around the boundary $\partial G$ of $G \subset \R^{d}$ by unit cubes.
 The constant $C_3$ is uniform in $z\in \C$ on each compact subset of $\C$.
 It is also uniform in $a\in\R^d$ and $b\in G$ with $\dist(b,\partial G)> 1$.
-Inserting this into \eqref{th:trbounds3:eq1} and using the Cauchy-Schwarz inequality, we get
+Thus, the expextation in the last line of \eqref{th:trbounds3:eq1} is seen to be bounded from above by

 with a constant $C_{4}= C_{4,s,I_+}$.
 We decompose the support of $\zeta_{h}$ as in \eqref{def:suppomega} and treat the product of the expectations on $Z_{1}$ with the fractional-moment estimate as in \eqref{Combeseq2} and on $Z_{2}$ with the Combes-Thomas estimate as in and \eqref{Combeseq1} (with $H_{G}$ replaced by $H^\tau_{\wtilde{G}}$ in both estimates).
 The remaining integral is estimated as in \eqref{eq:zeta-int}.
 We then arrive at